spacedsweden/shins/source/includes/_sms.md

 `DELETE /Accounts/{AccountId}/ActiveNumbers/ActiveNumbers/PN{phoneNumber}`

 Release this phone number from your account.
-Twilio will no longer answer calls to this number, and you will stop being billed the monthly phone number fee.
+Sinch will no longer answer calls to this number, and you will stop being billed the monthly phone number fee.
 The phone number will eventually be recycled and potentially given to another customer, so use with care.
 If you make a mistake, contact us.
 We may be able to give you the number back.

 <h3 id="release-number-parameters">Parameters</h3>